plausible/docs/docs/proxy/guides/vercel.md

 ```

 Note that:

-- the source paths identified here **must be** used when configuring the HTML script tag in the next section
+- the source paths identified here **must be** used when configuring the HTML script tag in the next section.
-- you can use whatever paths you like here (for example, here prefixing with  `/stats/`)
+- you can use whatever paths you like here (for example, here prefixing with `/stats/`).

 ## Step 3: Add the script tag